A critique of CBT – Part 1

 Kant’s concept of critique should not be confused with a commonsensical notion of criticism.
 For Kant, a critique of reason involves a proper assessment of the powers of reason: an analysis of the nature of the instrument, an attention to the functions it serves, and a pellucid understanding of its inherent limits.
 We get in trouble, Kant thinks, when we seek to use an instrument without first examining its proper uses and applications.
 We get into a conceptual muddle because we expect the instrument to fulfill tasks that go beyond its inherent capacities.

 In the spirit of Kant, I want to perform a critique of the powers of Cognitive Behavioral Therapy (CBT).
 Today, I want to analyze what it does, what ends it serves, what uses it has.
 Tomorrow, in Part 2, I mean to clip its wings.
-My general conclusion from Parts 1 and 2 will be that CBT provides us with a good, albeit highly limited, set of techniques or tools we can use to achieve a state of equilibrium.
-The trouble with CBT is that it cannot provide us with any reason for living–with any reason for using these tools in the first place.
+My general conclusion from Parts 1 and 2 will be that CBT provides us a highly limited set of techniques or tools we can use to achieve a state of equilibrium.
+The trouble with CBT is that it cannot provide us with any reason for living–that is to say, with any reason for using these tools in the first place.
 For this, we need philosophy.

 Method and Aim